NFL Thanksgiving Games 2025 RECAP!

 if we're going to use the Thanksgiving platform to celebrate a man like a great man like John Madden,

-I have to, I would be stunned to learn that he's attributing to Belichick, who probably did say it, but doesn't Brady know that that's a Parcells vintage line?
+I have to, I would be stunned to learn that he's attributing it to Belichick, who probably did say it, but doesn't Brady know that that's a Parcells vintage line?

 He's only in his own Brady world, and Belichick was, he never played for Parcells.
 But anyway, I'm just saying, don't forget about that man.